jlangr/name-normalizer/cpp-gcc/README.md

 # Name Normalizer: C++ version (gcc)

-This project includes the latest distribution of googletest.
+This project includes a distribution of googletest.

 # Building